learnlatex/learnlatex.github.io/en/lesson-11.md

 ## Explicit text formatting

 We saw [a while ago](lesson-03) that most of the time logical structure is preferable.
-But sometime you want to make text bold, or italic, or monospaced, etc. There are two types of command for this: ones for short pieces of text, and ones for 'running' material.
+But sometimes you want to make text bold, or italic, or monospaced, etc. There are two types of command for this: ones for short pieces of text, and ones for 'running' material.